Associate of Applied Science

-Serve your community and enjoy a rewarding career in various fields of law enforcement with a Bachelor of Science in criminal justice.
+Serve your community and enjoy a rewarding career in the fields of law enforcement, security, legal, and business with an Associate of Applied Science in criminal justice.

 - Border Patrol Agent